 THE DOORS’ “UNIVERSAL MIND”: A JIM MORRISON’S POETIC ROCK SONG

-"Universal Mind" is one of the dozen or so songs by The Doors that were never used on any of their albums, even though they spanned several years of their musical journey.
-Those are compositions that appear and disappear among outtakes, bootlegs and live performances, and that in several cases would have deserved greater consideration.
+'Universal Mind' is one of the dozen or so songs by The Doors that were never used on any of their albums, despite spanning several years of their musical journey.
+These compositions appear and disappear among outtakes, bootlegs and live performances, and in several cases they deserved greater consideration.

-Prominent among them is "Universal Mind," which Morrison conceived roughly in the first half of 1969.
-He was then chaotically navigating the most turbulent and unstable period of his life, largely due to a deep personal crisis and artistic disagreements with the rest of the band.
+One of the most notable of these is 'Universal Mind', which Morrison conceived in the first half of 1969.
+At that time, he was navigating the most turbulent and unstable period of his life, largely due to a deep personal crisis and artistic disagreements with the other band members.

-From these premises emerges a rock song with a strong poetic and suffering imprint, revealing the difficult internal and external contradictions just outlined.
+Emerging from these premises is a rock song with a strong poetic imprint and a sense of suffering, revealing the difficult internal and external contradictions outlined above.

-The lyrics of the song lend themselves to a variety of interpretations, all of which have in common the theme of the bewilderment of a twenty-five-year-old men endowed with extraordinary abilities but placed in a fatally self-destructive context.
+The lyrics lend themselves to various interpretations, all of which share the theme of a twenty-five-year-old man with extraordinary abilities who finds himself in a fatally self-destructive situation.

-This condition is summed up by the apparent, disoriented unhappiness that is made explicit by the sad line that closes the song's verses: "Now I'm so alone / Just looking for a home / In every place I see”).
+The disorientation and unhappiness conveyed by the sad line that concludes the verses is representative of his feelings: 'Now I'm so alone / Just looking for a home / In every place I see'.

-A sadness that is also underlined by the first part of the verse, in which, by contrast, a happy past is briefly and melancholically evoked ("I was doin' alright"; "I was alright" in Italian).
+This sadness is also emphasized by the first part of the verse, which briefly and melancholically evokes a happier past ("I was doing alright").

-The bitterly sarcastic refrain describes his current situation (1969), marked by fame and abundant material possibilities, but empty of meaning compared to the brighter moments of his existence, perceived as distant in time ("I'm the freedom man ....
+The bitterly sarcastic chorus describes his existence in 1969: a time of fame and material abundance, yet devoid of meaning compared to the brighter periods of his life, which now seem distant ("I'm the freedom man....
 That's how lucky I am").

-This mournful lyricism is matched by a musical structure in which both verse and chorus find Morrison midway between singing and spoken narrative, supported by a rhythmic instrumental accompaniment specifically designed not to distract the listener from the singer.
-Between the lightly floating chords of Manzarek's electric organ and the embellishments of Krieger's electric guitar, Densmore's dynamic drumming emerges, beating an ostinato broken rhythm reminiscent of the hardships told by Morrison's words.
+This mournful lyricism is matched by a musical structure in which Morrison is positioned midway between singing and spoken narrative in both the verse and chorus, supported by a rhythmic instrumental accompaniment designed specifically not to distract the listener from the singer.

 The voice is certainly the most intriguing element of "Universal Mind”.
 It sails painfully over the instruments, like a ship hopelessly damaged, struggling along without a destination, waiting to sink.